JakeMick/graymatter/README.md

 for integration with scikit-learn's utilities.
 Graymatter is not affliated with either project.

-The interface to pylearn2 is dramatically simplified.
+The interface to pylearn2 is simplified.
 As a result, it will never be possible to create all the functionality you could with YAML in pylearn2.

 For instance,